-The DBS Control utility displays and allows modification of various Teradata Database database-level configuration parameters.
+The DBS Control utility displays and allows modification of various database-level configuration parameters.
 Several of these can be used to tune memory management and in that way affect system performance.

 DictionaryCacheSize Performance Implications

-The default value allows more caching of table header information and reduces the number of I/Os required.
+The default value allows more caching of table header and database object access rights information, and reduces the number of I/Os required.
 It is especially effective for workloads that access many tables (more than 200) and for those that generate many dictionary seeks.

 Increase the size of the dictionary cache to allow the parser to cache additional data dictionary and table header information.

 For tactical and Online Complex Processing (OLCP) type workloads, maintaining a consistently short, few-second response time is important.
 These workloads may benefit from a larger dictionary cache, particularly when their query plans have not been cached in the request cache.
 A larger dictionary cache will allow more dictionary detail, needed for parsing and optimizing, to remain in memory for a longer period of time.
 For query workloads with a response time of more than one minute, there may be no measurable difference when this field is set to a higher value.

 The IdCol Batch Size setting involves a trade-off between insert performance and potential gaps in the numbering of rows inserted into tables that have identity columns.